RUSHIT305/lumina-ai-tutor-/README.md

 ---

 <p align="center">
-Built with ❤️ using Google Gemini and Modern Web Technologies.
+Built with ❤️ using Google Gemini API and Modern Web Technologies.
 </p>